ankaAR/bestiario5e/_creatures/orc-claw-of-luthic.md

 ***Aggressive.*** As a bonus action, the orc can move up to its speed toward a hostile creature that it can see.

-***Spellcasting.*** The orc is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The orc is a 5th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 The orc has the following cleric spells prepared:

 Cantrips (at will): guidance, mending, resistance, thaumaturgy